Skip to Main Content

 • Access to higher quality choices

 • Leading universities and research institutions create freely available content for public use.
 Now, professors have the flexibility to access a diverse range of high quality resources to teach in the classroom, and students can find resources to learn about topics or cultivate new skills.
-No longer do professors and students need to rely on a single textbook or use an Internet search to find the best resources.
+No longer do professors and students need to rely on a single textbook OR use an Internet search to find the best resources.

 • Helps retention of student knowledge after the course